simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

     - Can manage multiple VMs easily w/ the same config
     - Auto scaling, run what you need, up or down
 - App Services
-- Containers
+- Azure Container Instances
-- Kubernetes Service
+- Azure Kubernetes Service
 - Functions

 ## Networking
+- Virtual Network
 - Load Balancers
     - Network LB
         - Can be used for any traffic (internal or external)
+- VPN Gateway
+- Application Gateway
+- Content Delivery Network

 ## Storage
 - Blob